PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 The easiest way to access Carbon & Place is via the website hosted at [www.carbon.place](http://www.carbon.place).

-The Carbon & Place is also a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app), which can be installed on many devices, including your smartphone.
-The App provides the same features as the website.
-But it includes additional benefits such as pining the App to your device’s home screen and full-screen support.
+Carbon & Place is also a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app), which can be installed on many devices, including your smartphone.
+The app provides the same features as the website.
+But it includes additional benefits such as pining the app to your device’s home screen and full-screen support.

 If your device supports installing the app you will see the Install button on the [homepage](/).